aemsley/gengo_api_docs/content/v2/ui_recommendations.md

     </figcaption>
 </figure>

-### Comment submission panel
+## <a id="comment-submission-panel"></a>Comment submission panel

-If a comment submission form is not provided in your app, we recommend including a link to the job’s details page on Gengo, using the URL http://gengo.com/translate/job/details/{id}.
+If a comment submission form is not provided in your app, we recommend including a link to the job’s details page on Gengo, using the URL <code>http://gengo.com/translate/job/details/{id}</code>.

 __Required__